grantyuc/mysolutions-for-KnR-the-c-programming-language/README.md

 # mysolutions-for-KnR-the-c-programming-language
-My solutions for Kernighan and Ritchie, the C programming language, second solution
+My solutions for Kernighan and Ritchie, the C programming language, second edition